-Every robot calculates the striker role decision for every team member (including himself) based on the communicated information.
+Every robot calculates the role decision for every team member (including himself) based on the communicated information.
 With that we should get a consistent distribution of roles throughout the team.
-The decision to become striker or not runs as follows:
+We have currently up to three different methods for the role decision process.
+In the last year we're mainly used the role decision process described by the following.
+The decision process is executed in two steps: